 Back of the Yards bike death

-According to police, on the morning of Monday, November 15, at about 12:45 a.m., a 59-year-old man was biking in the 700 block of West 52nd Street.
+According to police, on the morning of Monday, November 15, at about 12:45 a.m., Robert Earl Moore, 59, was biking in the 700 block of West 52nd Street.
 The driver of an unknown vehicle struck him and fled the scene.

-The victim was transported to the University of Chicago Medical Center with head trauma and was pronounced, police said.
-The medical examiner has not released his identity.
+Moore, who lived nearby on the 5300 block of South Carpenter Street was transported to the University of Chicago Medical Center with head trauma and was pronounced, police said.

 As of this afternoon, no one was in custody.